 Gates open between 7.30am-9am only for competitors/passengers/support vehicles.
 You must display your competitor pass to be allowed into pit lane.
-All competitors must report with their driving license, MOT Certificate, Tax Disc/SORN Certificate to the Control portacabin opposite the handling circuit entrance for signing on from 8am.
+All competitors must report to the portacabin opposite the handling circuit entrance for signing on from 8am.
 All competitors must be signed on and ready for the 10.15am driver briefing to be held at the start of the Dragstrip.
 Should you miss the briefing you will not be allowed to compete without seeking approval in person from the clerk of the Course, Trevor Duckworth.

-Scrutineering will take place near the large white marquee past the portacabin.
+Scrutineering and noise testing will take place near the portacabin.
 No speeding on site anywhere.
 Only the registered drivers are able to drive their vehicle during the day.
 No other driver is allowed to race your vehicle.
 All registered drivers will be issued with a wristband at signing on.
 Official support vehicles/trailers with the correct pit lane pass may park on the grass area behind the competitor’s car, not on the concrete pit lane.
-Competitors must ensure their car is parked back tidily in their own designated area without blocking the queuing lanes when you are not actually racing or queuing.
+Competitors mustensure their car is parked back tidily in their own designated area without blocking the queuing lanes when you are not actually racing or queuing.

 Spectating - Public 28th/29th July

 Gates open from 9.00am for all public/club members for spectating.
 Designated spectator car parking is provided and must be used.
 Marshals will be covering the car parks during the day.
 All persons on site will be expected to behave and park responsibly.
 Anyone not doing so will be ejected from site.
 Anyone wandering from the designated spectator viewing areas will first be warned, then removed from site if need be.
 Racing will stop until such persons are returned to a safe spectating area.
-A £20 per person entry fee will be payable on the gate, in cash only on the day for anyone without pre-paid entry tickets/wristband.
+A admission fee per person will be payable on the gate, in cash only on the day for anyone without pre-paid entry tickets/wristband.
 16 and under free with accompanying adult.

 Venue Information and location

 Serviced toilets will be provided in all main public areas.
 Trade stands and displays will be available, along with spectator seating.
 Event catering is provided on site, along with Ambulance, fire and safety personnel.
-Results are available throughout the day in the Hel Hoses wagon on pit lane.
+Results are available throughout the day.
 Results will also be available online to competing teams from the TOTB website.